-Year XNUMX.
-The Earth's population exceeds the critical threshold of XNUMX billion people; this means consumption that has exploded in recent decades, especially in industrialized and developed areas.
+Year 2021.
+The Earth's population has already passed the critical threshold of 7,5 billion people; this means consumption that has exploded in recent decades, especially in industrialized and developed areas.

 Consumption means comfort and a better life for many people, but for the planet it also means drained resources.
 Many reports from international institutions show that we're at a critical juncture, where if we fail to change the way we consume in order to become sustainable in the long run, we may face severe situations.

 What are the main obligations of a legal entity that places EEE and / or BA on the national market?

 - Registration of the company in the Register of the National Agency for Environmental Protection as a Producer of EEE / BA, obtaining a registration number for each.